 Editorial policy

 Why

-The site exists to make Kaspa understandable without confusing shipped network behavior with targeted upgrades, roadmap architecture, research, or community hopes.
+The site exists to make Kaspa understandable without treating targeted upgrades, roadmap architecture, research, or community expectations as shipped network behavior.

 Disclosure

-The maintainer may hold KAS or use Kaspa ecosystem tools.
-Treat the site as curated research, not neutral financial advice.
+The maintainer may hold KAS or use Kaspa-related tools.
+The site publishes editorial research.
 Status-sensitive claims should still be checked against primary sources before publication, investment, or production decisions.

+Editorial policy